DavidBrower/website/src/Cake.Web/App_Data/docs/fundamentals/criteria.md

 content-type: markdown
 ---

 You can control and influence the flow of the build script execution by providing criteria.
 This is a predicate that has to be fulfilled for the task to execute.
-The criteria does not affect however succeeding task will be executed.
+The criteria does not affect how the succeeding task will be executed.

 ```csharp
 Task("A")